Why Authenticating Your Nikes is Essential?

 The Swoosh Logo and Markings: The Details That Matter

 The Swoosh must adhere to strict specifications.
-Its tip must be sharp and clear.
+Its tip should be sharp and clean.
 On a fake pair, the shape is often rough or poorly cut.
-The position of the logo in relation to the sole and eyelets is crucial: a visible variation to the naked eye betrays poor manufacturing.
+The position of the logo relative to the sole and eyelets is crucial: a visible variation to the naked eye betrays poor manufacturing.

-Check the markings on the heel.
-The embroidery must be dense, tight, with no threads connecting the letters.
-The letters must be perfectly aligned horizontally.
-Counterfeits often display slanted text or variable thicknesses.
+Check the heel markings.
+The embroidery should be dense, tight, with no threads connecting the letters.
+The letters should be perfectly aligned horizontally.
+Counterfeits often have slanted text or varying thicknesses.

 The Sole, Tongue, and Inner Label Under the Microscope

-The outsole must reveal a defined logo with the "®" symbol visible.
+The outsole should display a defined logo with the "®" symbol visible.
 The tongue should have the right foam density and a woven label without smudges.

 The inner size label is the most critical element:

-- Font: Nike uses proprietary fonts, the numbers must be aligned
+- Font: Nike uses proprietary fonts, numbers must be aligned

-- Dates: the manufacturing date (MM/DD/YY) must be consistent, usually 2 to 4 months before the official release
+- Dates: the manufacturing date (MM/DD/YY) should be consistent, usually 2 to 4 months before the official release

-- Factory Code: two or three letters in the upper right (e.g., XC) indicate the factory
+- Factory Code: two or three letters in the top right (e.g., XC) indicate the factory

 Visual inspection is complemented by checking the unique digital data of the shoe.